TiberiumWorld/Tiberium-Spread-Mechanic/README.md

 # Tiberium Mechanic
 Tiberium mechanic are a moduel based tiberium spread system built to be exported and made compatible to other mods.
 The mod work out of the box for the vanilla experience.

+The mod is based on EA C&C Tiberium Universe Content